-The certificate will be awarded upon completion of the requirements with a minimum of a 2.0 grade average and no course grade lower than a C. Students are responsible for contacting the Center upon completion of the required classes.
-Certificate will be awarded after completion of all requirements is verified.
+The certificate will be awarded upon completion of the requirements with a minimum of a 2.0 grade average and no course grade lower than a C. The certificate will be awarded when completion of all requirements is verified after the semester the last course has been completed.